Hargreaves Lansdown grows in UK retail finance shakeup

-LONDON Britain's regulatory shakeup of how financial products are sold to small investors is boosting the market dominance of investment manager Hargreaves Lansdown, which has seen assets grow to all-time highs in a soft market.
+LONDON Britain's regulatory shakeup of how financial products are sold to small investors is boosting the market dominance of investment manager Hargreaves Lansdown (HRGV.L), which has seen assets grow to all-time highs in a soft market.

 Revenues in the three months to the end of September, traditionally the quietest season of the year, were up by a fifth from a year earlier at 68.7 million pounds, a record for any quarter, the company said.